 The misconception that you need to live with Xanthelasma and the only way to alleviate the embarrassment of being affected by this condition is makeup is another non-truism.
 This myth comes from a recommendation made by a doctor on the UK TV programme embarrassing bodies.

-This doctor suggested the young patient who was badly affected by Xanthelasmas to avoid treatment and just use make up to cover the yellow patched up as a long term solution.
+This doctor suggested the young client who was badly affected by Xanthelasmas to avoid treatment and just use make up to cover the yellow patched up as a long term solution.
 Allegedly this was because, according to the doctor, any treatment would have led to scarring.
 Fortunately this is not true as there are thousands of people worldwide who have been successfully treated without being scarred by the removal (using Lasers, Hyfrecator, XathRemover and many other alternatives) .
 Given all the treatments that are available nowadays there is no need to live with your Xanthelasmas and battling every day to cover them up.
 Treatments that guarantee low risks of scarring and high likelihood of successful removal are available.
 Therefore make up can be used only while you are seeking the right treatment for you.